DG Stewardship Program

 - The DG is committed to giving back and supporting the community that has supported us since 1995.
 Each year we donate dozens of gift certificates and gift baskets to local school programs and various non-profits organizations that support the community at large.

 - We donate the money collected from the sale of our used books to organizations, both locally and globally that empower individuals to live better lives.

-- We offer Free educational evenings, such as Tea & Stones, and Water Ceremony, encouraging the community to come and expand their knowledge of various subject matter that enhances personal growth.
+- We offer Free educational events, such as Rocks with Rhi, and Water Ceremony, encouraging the community to come and expand their knowledge of various subject matter that enhances personal growth.